RodrigoRVSN/set-api/README.md

-# This project is a social media with an anime thematic
+# This project is a API for a university project

 # 🔨 Technologies